 - Time: 12:00 pm

-In October 1999, attorney Joe Mendelson delivered a petition to the Environmental Protection Agency asking it to restrict greenhouse gas emissions from new cars, but could something as ordinary as carbon dioxide really be considered a harmful pollutant?
-And even if the EPA had the authority to regulate emissions, could it be forced to do so?
-In The Rule of Five, professor Richard J. Lazarus tells the story of how an unlikely team of lawyers and activists overcame opposition―and their own divisions―to win the most important environmental case ever brought before the Supreme Court.
-A book signing follows the program.
+When the Supreme Court announced its 2007 ruling in Massachusetts v.
+EPA, the decision to force that agency to regulate carbon dioxide and other greenhouse gases as pollutants was immediately hailed as a landmark.
+But in October 1999, when Joe Mendelson hand-delivered a petition to the Environmental Protection Agency asking it to restrict greenhouse gas emissions from new cars, the outlook was not promising Could something as ordinary as carbon dioxide be considered a harmful pollutant?
+And could the EPA be forced to regulate emissions?
+In The Rule of Five, law professor Richard J. Lazarus tells the gripping story of the most important environmental law case ever decided by the U.S. Supreme Court.